-- 3.51 The building fabric should be constructed so that there are no reasonably avoidable thermal bridges in the insulation layers caused by gaps within the various elements, at joints between elements, and at the edges of elements such as those around door and window openings. - 3.52 The building fabric should be constructed to minimise air leakage through the new or replacement parts of the thermal envelope. - 3.53 Significant reductions in thermal performance can occur where the air barrier and the insulation layer are not touching and there is a cavity between them that is subject to air movement.
-There is not a problem where the space between the air barrier and the insulation layer is filled with solid material such as in a masonry wall.

-3.54 A reasonable approach to demonstrating compliance with the above would be to adopt the Accredited Construction Details.
+- 3.53 The building fabric should be constructed so that there are no reasonably avoidable thermal bridges in the insulation layers caused by gaps within the various elements, at joints between elements, and at the edges of elements such as those around door and window openings. - 3.54 The building fabric should be constructed to minimise air leakage through the new or replacement parts of the thermal envelope. - 3.55 Significant reductions in thermal performance can occur where the air barrier and the insulation layer are not touching and there is a cavity between them that is subject to air movement.
+There is not a problem where the space between the air barrier and the insulation layer is filled with solid material such as in a masonry wall. - 3.56 A reasonable approach to demonstrating compliance with the above would be to adopt the Accredited Construction Details or certified details from a government or a third party accreditation scheme, such as the BRE Certified Thermal Details and Products Scheme.